The Survivor’s Benefit Program for New York State Management / Confidential Employees

 Where can I get more information?

-Your employer’s benefits administrator will be able to answer questions you or your beneficiary may have about this benefit.
-You may also contact our Call Center toll-free at 1-866-805-0990, or 518-474-7736 within the Albany, New York area, or write to us at:
+Your employer’s benefits administrator should be able to answer questions you or your beneficiary may have about this benefit.

 Survivor’s Benefit Program